okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/policy/index.md

 ### Rules conditions

-The following conditions may be applied to the Rules associated with MFA Enrollment Policy:
+The following conditions may be applied to the Rules associated with the authenticator enrollment policy:

 * [People Condition](#people-condition-object)